unccd/Prais4-reporting-manual/introduction.md

 Advances in methodologies and data availability may require periodic recalculations of previously submitted national estimates.
 While recalculations may require refinements in terms of target-setting, they ensure the consistency of the time series and the comparability between the baseline and future monitoring data.

-For instance, given the evolution of the calculation methods presented in version 2 of the [Good Practice Guidance for SDG Indicator 15.3.1](https://www.unccd.int/publications/good-practice-guidance-sdg-indicator-1531-proportion-land-degraded-over-total-land) and its addendum, it is recommended that previously submitted estimates of all SO 1 indicators, including SDG Indicator 15.3.1, be recalculated and included in the national report to be submitted in 2026.
+For instance, given the evolution of the calculation methods presented in version 2 of the [Good Practice Guidance for SDG Indicator 15.3.1](https://www.unccd.int/publications/good-practice-guidance-sdg-indicator-1531-proportion-land-degraded-over-total-land) and its [Addendum](https://www.unccd.int/resources/manuals-and-guides/addendum-good-practice-guidance-sdg-indicator-1531-proportion-land), it is recommended that previously submitted estimates of all SO1 indicators, including SDG Indicator 15.3.1, be recalculated and included in the national report to be submitted in 2026.
 Default national estimates provided through the PRAIS forms have already been recalculated for country Parties using the new calculation methods.

 For a broader discussion on the issue of recalculations, see chapter 6 of version 2 of the [Good Practice Guidance for SDG Indicator 15.3.1](https://www.unccd.int/publications/good-practice-guidance-sdg-indicator-1531-proportion-land-degraded-over-total-land).